isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

            # Specify if the server should lookup in-subnet reservations.
            "reservations-in-subnet": false,
            # Specify if the server can assume that all reserved addresses
            # are out-of-pool.
+It can be ignored because "reservations-in-subnet"
+           # is false.
-           "reservations-out-of-pool": false,
+           # "reservations-out-of-pool": false,
            "pools": [ { "pool": "10.0.0.10-10.0.0.100" } ]
        } ]
    }